masoodav/evcsfinder/README.md

 The data provided by OpenChargeMap is open-source but subject to specific usage terms and conditions.
 OpenChargeMap's data may be used in accordance with their [terms of use](https://openchargemap.org/site/terms) and license.
 Please ensure you are compliant with these terms when using this data.

-For the software code and repository content, this project is licensed under the **MIT License**.

 ## Project Structure